Gezellig: an essential Dutch concept

 If gezellig is warmth and cosiness, then ongezellig is the coldest, most desolate place, where everything and everyone is uninviting, rude, and definitely not lekker.

-It’s like a corporate office meeting where nobody knows what they’re talking about and office politics takes the forefront — that can be described as ongezellig.
+It’s like a corporate office meeting where nobody knows what they’re talking about, and office politics takes the forefront — that can be described as ongezellig.

 Other ongezellig things include:

-As such, if you are ever anywhere and a Dutchie uses the word ongezellig to describe the situation, that it is probably a sign to run for your life. 🏃♂️
+As such, if you are ever anywhere and a Dutchie uses the word ongezellig to describe the situation, it is probably a sign to run for your life. 🏃♂️

 What are your most gezellige experiences in the Netherlands?
 Tell us in the comments below!